Matty-El/urban-attiva/README.md

 #### Checkout

 -   The checkout page provides a form for the user to enter their details and credit card information with an order summary detailing the products in the order.
--   When the user selects the complete order button the order is processed securely via a Stripe integration and the customer is directed to the ckeckout success page with details of the order they have just placed.
+-   When the user selects the complete order button the order is processed securely via a Stripe integration and the customer is directed to the checkout success page with details of the order they have just placed.
 An email confirmation is also sent to the user.

 ![Urban Attiva](readme-files/urban-attiva-checkout.png)

 #### Blog

 -   The blog page lists recent Urban Attiva blog articles with a brief introduction displayed.
 Users can search the blog page to display articles containing their search criteria.
--   Clicking on the read more button directs the user to the blog detail page where the full blog article is diaplayed.
+-   Clicking on the read more button directs the user to the blog detail page where the full blog article is displayed.
 -   Registered users can leave comments which are displayed below the blog article.

 ![Urban Attiva](readme-files/urban-attiva-blog.png)